-Yep, the giant castle that is Hogwarts School of Witchcraft and Wizardy is also a giant forced perspective effect, essentially taking up only a small corner of the much larger building that houses the Harry Potter and the Forbidden Journey ride.
+Yep, the giant castle that is Hogwarts School of Witchcraft and Wizardy is also a giant forced perspective effect, essentially taking up only a small corner of the much larger building that houses the Harry Potter Forbidden Journey ride.
 It’s the brown/grey part in the upper-right of the building in the photo above.

 Of course, Disney still has Orlando’s only full-size castle, the most famous of them all, Cinderella Castle:

 And although it uses its own version of forced perspective (the “bricks” get smaller near the top of the castle), even when viewed from above, it’s still majestic and huge: